lorentzengineering/FTC-Embeds/README.md

 # Iframes

 ## Rankings
+The rankings ellement will show a list of all teams in a event and the current ranking, when a team has driven more matches thant the average a warning sign will apear in front of it. <br>

-To display the rankings of a competition use the following
+To display the rankings of a competition use the following:

 ```html
 <iframe src="https://lorentzengineering.nl/iframes/rankings"></iframe>